 They are MVP-caliber players and teammates who should both stay on the elite list for years to come.

 Editor's note on player stats: Instead of going with points, assists, rebounds, blocks and steals to measure each MVP candidate's numbers, we are instead going with PIE.

 What is PIE?
-It stands for Player Impact Estimate, and its a new NBA-developed stat that measures a player's (or team's) overall impact on the games they have played in.
+It stands for Player Impact Estimate, and it's a new NBA-developed stat that measures a player's (or team's) overall impact on the games in which they've played.

-We feel this is a more accurate depiction of a player's value, stats-wise.
-But if you're looking for the traditional (and advanced numbers), they're just a click away on each player as well, too.
+We feel this is an accurate depiction of a player's overall value.
+But if you're looking for the traditional (and advanced numbers), they're just a click away, too.